Shruthi213/Data-Engineering-Project-End-To-End/README.md

 Tried using On-Prem SQL database but getting  firewall connection issues So I have using Azure SQL database with Azure SQL i did not face any firewall issues.
 # Using ADF Loaded Data Into Bronze container
 Using ADF loaded data into data lake bronze container.
+#transformation Bronze to Silver
+Transform1: In this all tables date column transformed
+#Silver to Gold
+Transformation2: